gwenf/learn-to-code-pathways/PROJECT_BASED_PATHWAYS.md

 1. Build your own open source project
 1. Build a Social Networking site
 1. Pair up with a back-end dev to work together
+1. Capstone/passion project

 ### Design

 1. Build a Google look-a-like page
-1. Design a plain HTML page
+1. Given plain HTML, add styles and layout.
+Make it look nice basically.
 1. Make 3 identical pages with different font combinations on a page
 1. Make a single site in 3 different color schemes
 1. Design a Game with Mockup Software
 1. Convert a CSS project to Sass, clean up the design
 1. Use a design framework to make a creative portfolio
 1. Pair up with a programmer to build a web app
+1. Capstone/passion project

 ## Back End